-Tyler Taylor's recent pieces are explorations of the different ways identity can be expressed in musical scenarios.
+Tyler Taylor (1992), a Louisville native, is a composer-performer who's work explores the different ways identity can be expressed in musical scenarios.
 Common among these pieces is a sense of contradiction – sometimes whimsical, sometimes alarming – that comes from the interaction of diverse musical layers.
 This expression of contradiction likely comes from his being a person of mixed race; being raised on hip hop and R&B while inheriting a European tradition of “classical art music” as his primary form of musical expression in spite of having little or no other cultural ties to Europe; and pursuing a career in a field that generally lacks representation of his demographic.

-Tyler was born in Louisville, Kentucky in 1992.
-He holds degrees from the Indiana University Jacobs School of Music (DM Composition with minors in music theory and horn performance), the Eastman School of Music (MM Composition), and the University of Louisville (BM Composition).
+Tyler holds degrees from the Indiana University Jacobs School of Music (Doctor of Music in Composition with minors in music theory and horn performance), the Eastman School of Music (Master of Music in Composition and horn), and the University of Louisville (Bachelor of Music in Composition).
 His principal composition teachers include Tansy Davies, Aaron Travers, Don Freund, David Liptak, Robert Morris, Krzysztof Wołek, and Steve Rouse.
-His principal horn teachers include Dale Clevenger, Jeff Nelsen, W. Peter Kurau, and Bruce Heim.
+His principal horn teachers include Dale Clevenger, Jeff Nelsen, W. Peter Kurau, Bruce Heim, Steve Causey, and Diana Morgen.